MiraGeoscience/peak-finder-app/docs/source/usage.rst

 - *Property Group*: Property group data to be used in the detection and grouping.
 - *Color*: Hex color code used to label the peaks identified.
 A default value is provided that will suffice in most cases.
-- *Run interactive app*: If checked, the application will be run in interactive mode.
-If unchecked, the application will be run in standalone mode.
+- *Run interactive app*: If selected, the ui.json parameters will be used to initialize an interactive application.
+In this mode, any changes made through the ui will override the values set in the ui.json.
+Without the *run interactive app* checkbox selected, the application will be run in a terminal with the parameters set in the ui.json (standalone mode).

 .. _Optional Parameters: